French 24 Gun Man of War “Le Rhin” at Akaroa in the 1840’s

 Amiel Morris was born in 1822 in Lyon, Rhône-Alpes, France.

-Amiel Morris aged 23 arrived in Port Jackson, Australia, on October 29, 1845 as a crew member aboard the 24 gun “Le Rhin” a French Ship of War.
+Amiel Morris aged 23 arrived in Port Jackson, Australia, on October 29, 1845 as a crew member aboard the 24 gun “Le Rhin” a French Man of War Ship.

 Amiel was a shoemaker and boot maker who worked out of his own boot and shoe shop or warehouse in George Street, Sydney.
 The Sands Directory records his presence in George Street between the years 1865–1891.
 The following picture shows the approximate location of his boot and shoe shop.